 But the CCD does have a few disadvantages.
 It expensive, and it requires a bunch of soldering work for the electrical connections.
+Some people have had dead-on-arrival experiences with this part.

 The potentiometer is cheaper, and the electronic portion of the installation is simpler.
 The downside is that a pot has to be mechanically attached to the plunger rod.
 That makes the installation a little harder mechanically.
 It also can affect how the plunger moves and how it feels to the player, since there's extra friction from the pot as you move the plunger.
 The pot might also experience wear and tear from use, which might change the calibration or reduce the stability or linearity of the readings over time.